Our story · Eugene, Oregon · Est. 2005

 Shaped by rain, old growth, and seasons that actually change.

-Eugene, Oregon sits at the southern edge of the Willamette Valley — where farm fields meet the edge of old-growth forest, where the rain comes in for months at a time, and where people take growing things seriously.
+Eugene, Oregon sits at the southern edge of the Willamette Valley, where farm fields meet the edge of old growth forest, where the rain comes in for months at a time, and where people take growing things seriously.

-What we stand for
+Visit the Farm Gallery →What we stand for

 The values behind every piece we make.